Joy Elias-Rilwan1

 William Dee, Jr. married Mary Agnes Studdert, daughter of Reverend George Studdert, before 1745.1 He died before 1745.1

-William Dee, Jr. lived at Enniscouch, County Limerick, Ireland.1
+He lived at Enniscouch, County Limerick, IrelandG.1

 Citations